abbbi/qmpbackup/README.md

 ## TPM/SWTPM devices

-Currently the utility will not handled backup of related (SW)TPM devices attached to the virtual machine.
+Currently the utility will not handle backup of related (SW)TPM devices attached to the virtual machine.
+A warning will be issued if such devices are detected during backup.